AlonzoLeeeooo/AlonzoLeeeooo/survey-topics.md

 - [Video Generation](https://github.com/AlonzoLeeeooo/awesome-video-generation)
 - [Radiology Report Generation](https://github.com/AlonzoLeeeooo/awesome-radiology-report-generation)

-The aforementioned GitHub repos will be dynamically updated with newly released papers and resources.
+All survey GitHub repos will be dynamically updated with newly released papers and resources.
 More research directions will be updated IN THIS DOCUMENT in the future.
+Starting new issues and PRs is always welcome in all repos.

 Specifically, you can find more details about the Radiology Report Generation (RRG) topic in my survey paper titled ["A Systematic Review of Deep Learning-based Research on Radiology Report Generation"](https://arxiv.org/abs/2311.14199).